Ariiees/ESE519_Final/README.md

 ## What it does?

-You coud using a balanced board to control the fly of the drone in real time(mimic the behavior of the joystick).
+You coud using a balanced board to control the fly of the drone in real time(mimic the behavior of the joystick) which is also the main part to control the drone.

 ### Demo